Roswell T-Bone Accident Lawyer

 Common Causes of T-Bone Accidents

 • Distracted driving– Thousands of lives are lost each year due to distracted driving.
 Drivers distracted by phones, navigation systems, and other passengers often fail to yield the right of way at intersections and in merge zones.
-Among other things, this may lead to severe side-impact collisions.
+Georgia’s hands-free law prohibits holding a phone while driving, but violations remain common and frequently lead to severe side-impact collisions.

-• Impaired driving– Of course, intoxicated drivers are a danger to themselves and everyone else on the road.
+• Impaired driving– Intoxicated drivers are a danger to themselves and everyone else on the road.
 According to the Center for Disease Control and Prevention (CDC), 29 people are killed every day in the United States in crashes involving alcohol-impaired drivers.
 Impaired drivers may struggle with slowed reaction time, lowered depth perception, and reduced spatial awareness, making it harder for them to avoid side-impact collisions.
+If a drunk driver caused your T-bone accident, you may be entitled to punitive damages.

 • Mechanical defects– Some side-impact crashes occur due to mechanical defects in the vehicles themselves.
-Defects may include things like old tires, worn brakes, and defective airbags.
+Defects may include things like worn brakes, defective steering systems, and malfunctioning airbags.
 These defects may be caused by manufacturing error or poor maintenance.
 Either way, responsible parties may be liable for resulting injuries.
+Our Georgia product liability attorneys handle cases involving defective vehicle components.

 Common Injuries Sustained in T-Bone Accidents